Bobronium/copium/README.md

 assert deepcopy(x := []) is not x
 ```

-`copium` module includes all public declarations of stdlib `copy` module, so it's generally safe to:
+The `copium` module includes all public declarations of stdlib `copy` module, so it's generally safe to:

 ```diff
 - from copy import deepcopy